clementyung/clementyung.github.io/_resources/2-reading-seminar.md

 <li><i>Admissible Sets and Structures: An Approach to Definability Theory</i>, Jon Barwise (1975).</li>
 </ol>

-The notes are informal notes and they may change anytime without update.
+The notes are informal and they may change anytime without update.
 Readers should use them at their own risk.

 | # |  Date     |                                                                                         Topics                                                                                                |            Notes                                             |
 |:-:|:---------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------:|